team-reflect/firebase-memory-issue/README.md

 4. Download the web app config JSON file and save it to `config/firebase.client.json`.
 5. Run `yarn setup-data` to insert data into firestore database.
 6. Run `yarn dev` to start the web server.
-7. Open this webpage in mobile Safari.
-8. Click the button.
-It will crash after loaded about 750 documents on my iPhone XR (with 3GB memory).